cl1551/Eyeblink-Conditioning/README.md

 * Connect the camera to a power injector and then to the network board via an ethernet cable
 * Open MATLAB program and install image acquisition toolbox
 * Find the camera and then adjust acquisition parameters, including frame speed and exposure time.

+5. Demo and instructions
+* Example videos are saved in the Video folder and the user instructions are saved in corresponding manuscript folders.